Jivan052/Auth_fetch/README.md

 http://localhost:5000/connections/alice
 ```

-Actually use the connection — call the app's real API with the stored token:
+Actually use the connection — call the app's API with the stored token:
 ```
 http://localhost:5000/call/GitHub?user_id=alice
 ```
-This is the part that matters: it takes the saved token and makes one real
+Important component: it takes the saved token and makes one real
 authenticated call (a "who am I" endpoint each provider exposes for exactly
 this).
-Every real feature you build later — pull contacts, post a message,
-read a doc — is this same call shape, just against a different endpoint.
+Pull contacts, post a message, read a doc — is this same call shape, just against a different endpoint.

 ## Adding app #6 through #45

-Same 2 steps every time, no new code:
+Same 2 steps:
 1. Register your app with that provider (one-time, gets you a client_id/secret)
 2. Add one entry to `oauth_provider_configs.json` with its authorize_url,
    token_url, scopes, and a `test_endpoint` (a cheap read-only "who am I"